roboflow/inference/docs/workflows/modes_of_running.md

 - Workflow runtime is limited to 20s

-- Response payload is limited to 6MB, which means that some blocks (especially visualization ones) if used in to large numbers, or with input images that are too large may fail request
+- Response payload is limited to 6MB, which means that some blocks (especially visualization ones) if used in too large numbers, or with input images that are too large may result in failed request

 Integrating via HTTP is simple: just send a [request](https://detect.roboflow.com/docs#/default/infer_from_predefined_workflow__workspace_name__workflows__workflow_id__post) to the server.
-You can do this using an HTTP client library in your preferred programming language, leverage our Inference SDK in Python, or even use cURL.
+You can do this using a HTTP client library in your preferred programming language, leverage our Inference SDK in Python, or even use cURL.
 Explore the examples below to see how it’s done.

 !!! example "HTTP integration"